Understanding PoE & PoE Switch

 • Flexibility

-Network administrators can deploy devices (eg: IP cameras and wireless access points) at wherever they are needed most, and redeploy easily if required.
+Network administrators can deploy devices (eg: IP cameras and wireless access points) wherever they are needed most, and redeploy easily if required.

 • Safety